chipsalliance/i3c-core/docs/source/ext_cap.md

 The original HCI specification defines Extended Capabilities as a list of linked lists, which can be discovered from software through a series of CSR reads.
 This mechanism is unacceptable for the Recovery Mode as memory offsets must be known at synthesis time.
-Implementation based on this specification shall provide a list of known memory offsets for each of the Extended Capabilities.
+Implementation based on this specification should provide a list of known memory offsets for each of the Extended Capabilities.

 :::{note}
 In order to increase security of the solution, the offsets are provided, so software may choose to skip the discovery mechanism.
 This specification is compliant with the original specification, so the mechanism of discovery can still be used, if needed.